U.S. teammates break silence on Brittney Griner's imprisonment in Russia

 Players have been keeping discussions about how to best help Griner within their community.
 WNBA players have been very cohesive in the past when rallying behind issues such as voter registration or the Black Lives Matters movement.

-The Phoenix Mercury star was detained after arriving at a Moscow airport in mid-February.
-Russian authorities said a search of her luggage revealed vape cartridges that allegedly contained oil derived from cannabis, which could carry a maximum penalty of 10 years in prison.
-Griner was returning to the country after the Russian League was taking a break for the FIBA World Cup qualifying tournament.

-“The big thing is the fact that we have to go over there.
-It was BG, but it could have been anybody,” said Breanna Stewart, who earns over $1 million to play in Russia.
-“WNBA players need to be valued in their country and they won’t have to play overseas.”
+“I can guarantee you this, this group here and women of the WNBA , we’re not going to forget about Brittney Griner,” USA Basketball coach Cheryl Reeve said.
+“Brittney’s not here, we’re going to do the things she would have done.
+She’s very philanthropic.
+Try to honor her in that way until the highest level of government can work this out.”

-Besides offering support for Griner, Stewart also wanted to help a charity that the Mercury’s All-Star has been involved with — The Phoenix Rescue Mission — for a long time.
+Breanna Stewart has stepped up to help The Phoenix Rescue Mission, a charity that Griner has been involved with for a long time.

 “While BG is away I wanted to support her and her charitable efforts and do what I can from an off-the-court standpoint to help her and her family,” Stewart said.

-The WNBA has made strides to increase player salaries and find other ways to compensate players in the last collective bargaining agreement, which was ratified in 2020.
-The contract, which runs through 2027, pays players an average of $130,000, with the top stars able to earn more than $500,000 through salary, marketing agreements, an in-season tournament and bonuses.

-The CBA also provides full salaries while players are on maternity leave, enhanced family benefits, travel standards and other health and wellness improvements.

-The legal team for the two-time Olympic gold-medalist has been quietly seeking Griner’s release and has declined to speak out about the case since her arrest was made public.
+Griner’s legal team has been quietly seeking her release and has declined to speak out about the case since her arrest was made public.

 Of the thousands of U.S. citizens arrested and jailed in prisons abroad, a small subset are designated by the U.S. government as wrongfully detained — a category that affords their cases an extra level of government attention and places them under the auspices of the Special Presidential Envoy for Hostage Affairs at the State Department.
 The U.S. government has not yet put Griner’s case in that category.